![]() |

 difference is a much smaller and thinner housing, engineers of Toshiba, Japan

-shrinked the calculator in all three dimensions about 20%.
+shrank the calculator in all three dimensions by about 20%.

 Disassembling

-the TI-1776 reveals a smart construction and a very clean layout.
-One of the
+the featured TI-1776 manufactured in December 1982 by Toshiba in Japan reveals a smart construction and a very clean layout

 tricks we noticed is a keyboard assembly with rubber keys instead the plastic

-circuit was used in the 3rd version of the TI-1766
+molded keys of similar calculators.
+The Toshiba T6789S chip was used with the 3rd version of the TI-1766

 If you have additions to the above article please email: joerg@datamath.org.